kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-setup.md

 ### Set Tutorial-Specific Environment Variables

-*  Define an environment variable named `KIJI` that holds a Kiji URI to the Kiji instance we'll use during this tutorial:
+Define an environment variable named `KIJI` that holds a Kiji URI to the Kiji instance we'll use during this tutorial.
+For an HBase-backed Kiji instance:

 <div class="userinput">
 {% highlight bash %}